 If a ball fails a pre-match or post-match ball check, the ball will be confiscated.
-Once a ball is confiscated, it will then be tested to determine whether the ball has been tampered with.
-A three-person panel will be formed to review a confiscated ball.
+Once a ball is confiscated, after checking with the HR/AHR, the IR will then confirm if there's a suspicion of the ball being tampered or not.
+Only if the suspicion exists, a three-person panel will review the confiscated ball.
 The panel must be made up of at least two of either the Head Referee, Assistant Head Referee, Technical Delegate, or Assistant Technical Delegate.
 The third member can be an International Referee who was not involved in the initial decision.
 This panel will be formed immediately after the decision to confiscate a ball is made.
 If the initial decision to confiscate the ball is made in the call room, the panel must review the ball whilst the match is being played and reach a decision by the completion of the match.
 If the initial decision to confiscate the ball is made at the end of the match, the panel must review the ball before the result of the match is confirmed.